Arksine/moonraker/docs/configuration.md

 #   see the [secrets] section for details.
 It is strongly recommended to only
 #   set this option when required and to use the aforementioned secrets module
 #   when doing so.
 The default is no sudo password is set.
+validate_service:
+#   Enables validation of Moonraker's systemd service unit.
+If Moonraker
+#   detects that a change is necessary it will attempt to do so.
+Custom
+#   installations and installations that do systemd should set this to False.
+#   The default is True.
+validate_config:
+#   Enables validation of Moonraker's configuration.
+If Moonraker detects
+#   deprecated options it will attempt to correct them.
+The default is True.
+force_validation:
+#   By default Moonraker will not attempt to revalidate if a previous attempt
+#   at validation successfully completed.
+Setting this value to True will force
+#   Moonraker to perform validation.
+The default is False.
 ```

 !!!
 Note